m4opt/m4opt/docs/guide/fov.rst

 This module provides functions to compute the footprint of the field of view of a detector on the sky when oriented toward arbitary coordinates.
 We provide two
-functions: :meth:`footprint` which transforms the field of view to any sky coordinate (and optional positional angle), and :meth:`footprint_healpix` which computes the HEALPix pixels contained within the field of view.
+functions: :meth:`~m4opt.fov.footprint` which transforms the field of view to any sky coordinate (and optional positional angle), and :meth:`~m4opt.fov.footprint_healpix` which computes the HEALPix pixels contained within the field of view.

 Supported region types
 ----------------------